Heat Pump Installation Basingstoke

 The key difference between air source and geothermal heat pumps lies in where they get their heat:

-Geothermal heat pumps use the stable temperature of the earth as their heat exchange medium.
-They are more expensive to install due to the underground piping requirements, but their efficiency remains consistent even in very cold or hot climates.
+Geothermal heat pumps use the ground as their heat exchange medium.
+They are more expensive to install due to the ground loop requirements, but their efficiency remains consistent even in very cold or hot climates.